rachelnertia/rachelnertia.github.io/_posts/2025/2025-06-30-june-hobby.md

 ## News

 Para Bellum announced that the [Weaver Courts](https://www.para-bellum.com/weaver-courts/) are coming to *Conquest*.
-This put me on notice that at some point in the next few months all other hobby projects will have to stand aside to make way for big bug-plant-elf hybrid models, so I've been carefully about how I want to spend the intervening hobby time.
+This put me on notice that at some point in the next few months all other hobby projects will have to stand aside to make way for big bug-plant-elf hybrid models, so I've been thinking carefully about how I want to spend the intervening hobby time.
 I can't wait for PB to reveal more.

 ## Games Played: 3